 The Watson School Advising Office, located on the second floor of the Engineering Building, provides basic advising services for students.
 No question or concern is unimportant, and seeking accurate information is a valuable part of your academic experience.

 Watson Advising is happy to assist instructors, RAs, DAs and anyone from the Binghamton University community with events, programs, classes, and workshops.
 Please fill out the Watson Advising Outreach Request Form to get started - complete this form at least two weeks before your proposed program date.

 The Watson School has a two-tiered advising structure, with faculty serving as the primary program advisers and the Watson Advising Office staff providing school and University-wide information and addressing various other advising and referral issues.

-Upon official entry into their selected department of major, all rising sophomores, along with sophomore and junior transfer students, are assigned to a faculty adviser in their department.
-Additionally, each engineering department has an undergraduate director available for any advising questions.
+Upon official entry into their selected department of major, all rising sophomores, along with sophomore and junior transfer students, are assigned to a faculty advisor in their department.
+Additionally, each engineering department has an undergraduate director.

 Guy German wins NSF CAREER grant

 Assistant professor of biomedical engineering to study human skin.